-I mean, me talking about food is pretty predictable – I am a self-proclaimed foodie after all.
-And after spending so much time exploring the food scene in this city, I’m excited to share with you all my favourite hotspots, and hidden gems.
-So here it is, everything you need to know about to where to eat in Malmo Sweden.
+After spending so much time exploring the food scene in this city, I’m excited to share with you all my favourite hot spots and hidden gems.
+So here it is, everything you need to know about to where to eat in Malmö.

-Kärleksgatan 3: Tucked away in Davidshall, this tiny little brunch spot offers great food, coffee, and the most adorable interior [I mean, just look at this pastel tiled floor!].
+Kärleksgatan 3: Tucked away in Davidshall, this tiny little brunch spot offers great food, coffee, and the most cutesy interior.

-Nam Do: Okay – so this isn’t really traditional brunch.
-Served on Saturday and Sunday from 11-4, Nam Do offers a Vietnamese “brunch,” which includes a full buffet spread of alllll your Vietnamese favourites, coffee, tea, and oter assorted drinks.
+Nam Do: Okay – so this isn’t a traditional brunch but it’s delicious so it’s worth mentioning.
+Served on Saturday and Sunday from 11-4, Nam Do offers a Vietnamese “brunch,” which includes a full buffet spread of all your Vietnamese favourites, coffee, tea, and other assorted drinks.

 Cafe Grannen: Looking for vegan brunch in Malmö?
 This breakfast buffet is served everyday in the cutest little cafe.
 The spread includes an assortment of homemade pies, breads, and other treats.
 And the best part?
 At only 79 SEK on weekdays, it is surely the most affordable brunch you’ll find in the city.